davestewart/javascript-state-machine/docs/usage.md

     }
 });
 ```
-Note that there is absolutely no **decision-making logic** in any of this code; the transitions configuration is all you need.
+Note that there is absolutely no **navigation logic** in any of this code; the transitions configuration is all you need.

 The jQuery code is just a simple mapping of user input from the `<button>` elements to the `StateMachine` and the resulting state to the `<article>` elements.

-The handlers block is virtually empty, delegating all application logic such as validating forms and submitting data – including an *asynchronous transition* whilst data is posted to the (hypothetical) server.
+The handlers block is virtually empty, delegating all application logic such as validating forms and submitting (or not submitting!) data, including an *asynchronous transition* whilst we wait for a response from the (hypothetical) server.

 Note that this example is highly decoupled, but you could equally put the methods within the options block itself (as most of the demos do).